Valérie Plante

-Plante was Projet Montréal's candidate for mayor in the 2017 municipal election, and was elected Mayor of Montreal on November 5, 2017.
+Plante was Projet Montréal's candidate for mayor in the 2017 municipal election, and was elected Mayor of Montreal on 5 November 2017.
 She is the first woman to be elected mayor of Montreal, having been preceded only by councillor Jane Cowell-Poitras's two brief stints as acting mayor following mayoral resignations in the early 2010s and by the ceremonial appointment of Lise Payette as mayor of the city for one day to mark the International Women's Year in 1976.

 Early life and education

-Plante was born in Rouyn-Noranda, Quebec, on June 14, 1974.
-She spent a year in North Bay, Ontario as a teenager to learn English.
-In 1994, she moved to Montreal to attend university, receiving a degree in anthropology in 1997, and another in museology in 2001.
-She then worked for a number of non-profit organizations, most notably as communications director of the Girls Action Foundation – Fondation Filles d'Action.
+Plante was born in Rouyn-Noranda, Quebec, on 14 June 1974.
+She spent a year in North Bay, Ontario, as a teenager to learn English.
+In 1994, she moved to Montreal to attend university, receiving a degree in anthropology in 1997, and another in museology in 2001, both from the Université de Montréal.
+She then worked for a number of non-profit organizations, most notably as communications director of the Girls Action Foundation.

 In the 1990s, she worked as a tour guide at Vimy Ridge in France.